dcomtois/summarytools/Readme.md

 ![define\_keywords](img/define_keywords.png)

-After doing so, it even allows exporting the resulting “custom language” into a *csv* file that can be imported later on with `use_custom_lang()`.
-It is also possible to define one or several keywords using arguments.
+After closing the edit window, you will be offered to export the resulting “custom language” into a *.csv* file that can be imported later on with `use_custom_lang()`.

+Note that it is also possible to define one or several keywords using arguments.
+For the list of all possible keywords to define, see `?define_keywords`.
 For instance:

 ``` r
 define_keywords(freq = "N")